ABr-hub/Simple_MLP/README.md

 ---

-Stepping up the MLP with more complexity to put neuroevolution in perspective
+Stepping up the MLP with more complexity (Demonstrate neuroevolution at 'circles' and another complex problem)

 ---